The Fire Services Act 2004 requires promotion of fire safety (known as community safety), in addition to the provision for fire fighting purposes.

 - attendance at chemical/hazardous material incident on private property (other than domestic properties) if there is no life risk

-Download full details of charges for 2019 (Word, 40KB)
+Download full details of charges for 2019 (Word, 40KB).

 Every incident the Fire Service attends is reported to the Home Office for research and statistical purposes.
-Some of the information included is personal and sensitive, so the Home Office are responsible for ensuring that all data is processed in line with Data Protection Legislation.
+Some of the information included is personal and sensitive, so the Home Office is responsible for ensuring that all data is processed in line with Data Protection Legislation.